Tag Archives: proteomics

 - January 29, 2018

-Giardia, a protozoan parasite which people typically pick up through drinking infected water or contaminated food, can cause diarrhoea and stomach pains.
-New research published today in GigaScience, with supporting data in GigaDB, provides insights into the mechanisms that cause the symptoms of giardiasis.
-Currently more than 200,000 people are ill with giardiasis and there are […]
+Giardia, a protozoan parasite causes diarrhoea and stomach pains.
+New research in GigaScience provides insights into the mechanisms that cause the symptoms of giardiasis.

 Continue reading